aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsb-to-xlsm/_index.md

 ---
 title: Java XLSB to XLSM - XLSB to XLSM Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLSB to XLSM in Java.
-Java Convert XLSB to XLSM saveformat.
-Java XLSB to XLSM format.
-Save XLSB to XLSM Java.
+Convert XLSB to XLSM quickly and easily with Aspose.Cells.
+Java XLSB to XLSM.
+Java Save XLSB to XLSM.
+Save XLSB as XLSM using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLSB to XLSM in Java., Java XLSB to XLSM saveformat., XLSB to XLSM Java., Java Convert XLSB to XLSM]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLSB to XLSM in Java., Save XLSB to XLSM using Java., Java XLSB to XLSM saveformat., XLSB to XLSM Converter., Java Save XLSB as XLSM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}